st3v3nmw/cognitus/README.md

 - Create the virtual environment with [Poetry](https://python-poetry.org/docs/basic-usage/): `poetry shell`
 - Install the project's dependencies: `poetry install`
 - Create a `.env` file with entries for `OPENROUTER_API_KEY` & `ANKI_COLLECTION_PATH`
-    - The Anki collection path depends on your insallation method.
+    - The Anki collection path depends on your installation method.
 For instance, mine was at `/home/stephen/.var/app/net.ankiweb.Anki/data/Anki2/Stephen/collection.anki2` after installing with the [tarball](https://docs.ankiweb.net/platform/linux/installing.html)
 - You can change the prompt if you wish by editing `PROMPT` in `cognitus.py`.
 This is the default:

 ```